Eduardo A. Juarez, MA, LPC, NPT-C

 I believe that therapy creates a safe, non-judgmental space for individuals and families to increase their awareness and empowerment.

 My aim is to foster a constructive and enriching therapeutic experience that empowers individuals to achieve their unmet goals, set new objectives, and develop effective problem-solving skills while nurturing meaningful connections with others.
-Central to my approach is a person-centered and collaborative framework, which allows for tailored interventions for each client's unique needs.
-I am committed to creating a safe, supportive, and confidential environment where clients feel comfortable exploring their thoughts and emotions. "
+Central to my approach is a person-centered and collaborative framework, leaning on cognitive behavioral strategies (CBT) which allows for tailored interventions for each client's unique needs.
+I am committed to creating a safe, supportive, and confidential environment where clients feel comfortable exploring their thoughts and emotions.